 As you might have guessed, web designers design websites.
 They tackle the visual components of websites and tailor them to what their client needs to accomplish.
 They need to have a keen eye for detail and know when to be creative.
 You may lean towards being a web designer if you like to make things as aesthetically pleasing as possible.
 Or, you may like web design because it isn’t as heavily reliant on coding.
 Web designers usually use HTML and CSS to make their mockups for their clients.

-Web design is different than front-end development because the web designer is tasked with the look of the website while the front-end developer is tasked with the implementation.
-Although, sometimes a front-end developer may work on the design if the team is small.
+Web design is different from front-end development because the web designer is tasked with the website’s look while the front-end developer is charged with the implementation.
+Although, sometimes, a front-end developer may work on the design if the team is small.